acend/helm-basics-training/content/en/docs/02.0/_index.md

 weight: 2
 ---

-In this lab we're going to create our very first Helm chart and deploy it.
+In this lab we are going to create our very first Helm chart and deploy it.

 ## Task 1

-First let's create our chart, open your favorite terminal and make sure you're in the workspace for this lab e.g. `cd ~/<workspace-helm-training>`:
+First let's create our chart.
+Open your favorite terminal and make sure you're in the workspace for this lab, e.g. `cd ~/<workspace-helm-training>`:

 ```bash
 helm create mychart
 ```

-You'll now find a `mychart` directory with the newly created chart.
+You now find a `mychart` directory with the newly created chart.
 It already is a valid and fully functional chart which deploys a nginx instance.
 Have a look at the generated files and their content.
 For an explanation of the files, visit the [Helm Developer Documentation](https://docs.helm.sh/developing_charts/#the-chart-file-structure).
 In a later section you'll find all the information about Helm templates.

 {{< onlyWhen mobi >}}
 Because you cannot pull the `nginx` container image on your cluster, you have to use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/nginx` container image.
 Change your `values.yaml` to match the following: